snd/mesa/README.md

   });
 ```

-we can also simply check whether a record exists:
+we can also simply check whether a query returns any records:

 ``` js
 movieTable